DevKiDCosmo/Task-Generation/README.md

 - Resources like img. etc.: Also resources are now in the exercise register file.
 The version must be in the exercise register file.
 - Correction File for Submisisons: A Seperate folder called `correction`
 - Point table: A Seperate json called `points.json` in the exercise folder.
 The file must be registred in the exercise file.
+- Time Table: How much effort is needed for the exercise.
+A Seperate json called `time.json` in the exercise folder.
+The file must be registred in the exercise file.

 # Creating Exercise Stack